-- o Spatial Development Framework has been developed and is in place. - o Climate change Strategy in place - o Municipal Organogram is in place - Section 79, 80 and other Council Committees established and are operational - A reliable ICT system for effective functioning and efficient service delivery - o Human Resource Policies in Place - Employment Assistance Programme - 24 hours operational Call Centred with toll free - o Fully functional ward committees - o Functional Local Labour Forum - o Progressive Employment Equity Plan - Critical senior management vacancies filled - o Stable labour relations - Very high level of access to water and electricity in the uMhlathuze municipal area - Well-functioning Scientific Services section to ensure that the quality of the city's water resources, portable water and wastewater systems are continually monitored in an endeavour to maintain quality and evaluate against set standards/specifications/guidelines - Clear division of duties between water and electrical services as a result of unbundling purposes - Level 2 Accreditation has been granted to the uMhlathuze Municipality in respect of Human Settlements - Continual improvement of the Blue Drop score for the Municipality - Continual improvement of the Green Drop score for the Municipality - Bulk-handling harbour facilities at Richards Bay that enable international trade links.
-Richards Bay is the largest deepwater port in Africa, and handles the bulk of South Africa's exports - o The dependency ratio in uMhlathuze is lower than that of the country - Libraries in the municipality provide internet access at no charge to users Study facilities are provided at the libraries and are very well utilized - Functional Operation Sukuma Sakhe Unit in the Municipality
+- Section 79, 80 and other Council Committees established and are operational - A reliable ICT system for effective functioning and efficient service delivery - o Human Resource Policies in Place - Employment Assistance Programme - 24 hours operational Call Centred with toll free - o Fully functional ward committees - o Functional Local Labour Forum - o Progressive Employment Equity Plan - Critical senior management vacancies filled - o Stable labour relations - Very high level of access to water and electricity in the uMhlathuze municipal area - Well-functioning Scientific Services section to ensure that the quality of the city's water resources, portable water and wastewater systems are continually monitored in an endeavour to maintain quality and evaluate against set standards/specifications/guidelines - Clear division of duties between water and electrical services as a result of unbundling purposes - Level 2 Accreditation has been granted to the uMhlathuze Municipality in respect of Human Settlements - Continual improvement of the Blue Drop score for the Municipality - Continual improvement of the Green Drop score for the Municipality - Bulk-handling harbour facilities at Richards Bay that enable international trade links.
+Richards Bay is the largest deepwater port in Africa, and handles the bulk of South Africa's exports - The dependency ratio in uMhlathuze is lower than that of the country - Libraries in the municipality provide internet access at no charge to users

-- A remarkable concentration of Red Data Species is one of the main reasons that the remaining percentage of the municipal surface area under indigenous cover is considered largely irreplaceable by KZN Wildlife for meetings its conservation objectives in the province - Unsatisfactory attraction and employment of disabled personnel - Inadequate budget allocations for programs such as the EAP - o Inadequate skills development resources - Organisational structure not aligned to long term strategy - o Poor change management initiatives - o Misplaced professionals - Service interruptions due to ageing infrastructure - o Indiscriminate dumping by residents of garden waste and builder's rubble - o Illegal dumping of waste within streets and stormwater servitudes by the community causes overflows through blockages that create flooding of streets and properties. - o Infrastructure vandalism - o Inadequate investment in waste management equipment including trucks - o Ageing personnel especially in waste management section - A matter of great concern is that 56% of informal traders operating without a licence - Underutilization of good agricultural land in the traditional council areas - Loss of good agricultural land in the traditional council areas to unplanned settlement - o Failure to realize the potential for value adding through agro-processing. - Funding to assist Operation Sukuma Sakhe - Access to markets by SMME's - Underdeveloped tourism attraction sites and products - o The current credit score of the Municipality is BBB. - o organisational structure not fully funded - o Poor capital expenditure - Lack of long term financial planning
+- by KZN Wildlife for meetings its conservation objectives in the province - Unsatisfactory attraction and employment of disabled personnel - Inadequate budget allocations for programs such as the EAP - o Inadequate skills development resources - Organisational structure not aligned to long term strategy - Poor change management initiatives - Misplaced professionals - Service interruptions due to ageing infrastructure - Indiscriminate dumping by residents of garden waste and builder's rubble - Illegal dumping of waste within streets and stormwater servitudes by the community causes overflows through blockages that create flooding of streets and properties. - Infrastructure vandalism - nadequate investment in waste management equipment including trucks - Ageing personnel especially in waste management section - A matter of great concern is that 56% of informal traders operating without a licence - Underutilization of good agricultural land in the traditional council areas - Loss of good agricultural land in the traditional council areas to unplanned settlement - Failure to realize the potential for value adding through agro-processing. - Funding to assist Operation Sukuma Sakhe - Access to markets by SMME's - Underdeveloped tourism attraction sites and products - The current credit score of the Municipality is BBB. - o organisational structure not fully funded - o Poor capital expenditure - Lack of long term financial planning